dkaraush/prlimit/ReadMe.md

 Simply do `npm install prlimit`.
 Package uses `node-gyp`, so make sure you have all needed tools (`make`, C++, macos: xcode).

-Also, I am looking forward to add `@types/prlimit`.

 ## Usage

 `require('prlimit')` returns a function: